davepinch/pinchy.cc/content/topics/people/t/thomas-jefferson/inauguration/snippet-presidency-1-1.md

 ---
-title: "Jefferson was sworn in as president by Chief Justice John Marshall at the new Capitol in Washington, D.C., on March 4, 1801."
+title: "inauguration of Thomas Jefferson (Wikipedia)" ✂️: "Jefferson was sworn in as president by Chief Justice John Marshall at the new Capitol in Washington, D.C., on March 4, 1801."
 citation: >-
   Wikipedia contributors.
 (2024, October 24).
 Thomas Jefferson.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 21:22, October 24, 2024, from https://en.wikipedia.org/w/index.php?title=Thomas_Jefferson&oldid=1253205861
 inauguration of: Thomas Jefferson